 The Spiritan Tradition and History

-The history of the Spiritans over three centuries is the story of thousands of priests, brothers and lay persons who have forgone society's aspirations to power, prestige, and wealth.
-Rather, they made -- and continue to make -- profound sacrifices to minister to the poor and disadvantaged.
-They have crossed economic, social, cultural, and racial and ethnic boundaries as they proclaim the Good News in diverse parts of the world.
-The Spiritans remain at the forefront of international missionary orders.
+The Spiritan Congregation began in France in 1703.
+Theirs is a story that spans more than three centuries, criss-crosses continents in war-time and in peace, and features the selflessness of thousands of priests, brothers and lay persons who have forgone society's aspirations to power, prestige, and wealth.
+Rather, they made and continue to make profound sacrifices to minister to the poor and disadvantaged.

 The Spiritan commitment to serving the disadvantaged led to the founding of Duquesne University -- then a secondary school -- as a school for the immigrant poor in Pittsburgh.